roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/amazon-web-service/README.md

 9. After successfully loading the keys, you can save them in **.ppk** with the “**Save private key**” button.
 Use the same name as the original **.pem** file.
 The **ppk** extension will be added automatically.
 PuTTYgen displays a warning about saving the keys without a passphrase.
 Ignore it an choose **Yes.**

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: A passphrase on a private key is an extra layer of protection.
+ A passphrase on a private key is an extra layer of protection.
 Even if your private key is discovered, it cannot be used without the passphrase.
 The downside to using a passphrase is that it makes automation harder because human intervention is needed to log on to an instance, or to copy files to an instance.
 :::

 <rk-img